Dickinson-COMP-491-492/website/docs/assignments/WA04-EthicalCaseAnalysis.md

   - [Tesla's Driving Profiles and the Rolling Stop Feature](https://www.theverge.com/2022/1/9/22875382/tesla-full-self-driving-beta-assertive-profile)
 - A few examples of topics that would not be appropraite real-world case studies:
   - Fictionalized case-studies (e.g. LifeDesign, George and the Jet).
-  - General topcis (e.g. AI Power Consumption, Self driving Cars).
+  - General topcis (e.g. AI Power Consumption, Self Driving Cars).

 If you have any concerns about whether the case study you are interested in fits the criteria, please discuss it with the instructor.